-The College is an 80,000 square foot, three-story structure.
+The College's main building is an 80,000 square foot, three-story structure.
 Within this building, there is a rich environment for teaching and learning with state-of-the-art lecture halls, seminar/breakout rooms, high-fidelity manikin simulation suites, an Osteopathic Manipulative Medicine (OMM) lab with thirty-five tables, a virtual anatomy/gross dissection lab, and a standardized patient clinic environment with an office, waiting room, and ten examination rooms.

 In addition to the technology-rich classroom spaces and labs, the building provides an inviting space for study groups, both large and small.
-While students have access to most of the already mentioned lecture halls/labs, there are many other study spaces throughout the building: a library with quiet study rooms, a coffee shop, two break/meal lounges, and an outdoor, covered patio.
+While students have access to most of the already mentioned lecture halls/labs, there are many other study spaces throughout the building: a coffee shop, two break/meal lounges, and an outdoor, covered patio.

-Faculty and staff offices are also all located in the main building, as well as the institutional offices such as Enrollment Services (Admissions, Registrar, and Financial Aid), Finance, Human Resources, Student Affairs, Academic Support Services, Information Technology, Pre-Clinical Education, Clinical Education and Executive Administration.
+Faculty and staff offices are also all located in the main building, as well as the institutional offices such as Enrollment Services (Admissions, Registrar, and Financial Aid), Finance, Human Resources, Information Technology, Pre-Clinical Education, and Executive Administration.

 The College occupies 4,500 square feet of laboratory and support space at 9035 Advancement Avenue, Las Cruces, NM.
 Located approximately 15 minutes from the main campus, the College's BioScience Research Laboratory (BSRL), a fully equipped BSL-2 facility, functions to support faculty driven research activities with supervised research opportunities for students.
-Major capabilities include bacterial and eukaryotic cell culture, DNA amplification and analysis, spectrophotometry, protein separation and analysis, flow cytometry, imaging based particle size analysis, gas chromatography/mass spectrometry, and light microscopy.
+Major capabilities include bacterial and eukaryotic cell culture, DNA amplification and analysis, spectrophotometry, protein separation and analysis, flow cytometry, imaging-based particle size analysis, gas chromatography/mass spectrometry, and light microscopy.
 Windows and Mac/OS based workstations are equipped for data and image analysis.
 Access to the laboratory facility is restricted to authorized faculty and student researchers.
 The laboratory is operated under the direction of the Office of Research and Sponsored Programs.
 A full-time Scientific Research Associate provides day-to-day operational support for the BSRL.

-The Library provides access to core medical/osteopathic collection materials including electronic databases and journals available on and off campus, print and electronic books, and some media titles.
-The Library has over 10,000 electronic titles (e-books, e-journals), libguides developed in-house to streamline access to information and content, and approximately 780 print titles.
-Collection highlights are the high-quality medical/health-related databases accessible to Burrell authorized users that include: AccessMedicine, ClinicalKey, Cochrane Database of Systematic Reviews, DynaMed, LWW Health Library - Clerkship and Medical Education Collections, Medline Complete, Psychiatry Online Premium Book and Journal Collection, Thieme eBook Library (TeBL), Up-to-Date, USMLE FirstAid, and VisualDx.
-The Library's systems are configured to seamlessly link scientific content supported by BCOM with other publicly available and open access initiatives such as PubMed, PubMed Central, and Google Scholar.
+The Burrell Library provides access to core medical/osteopathic collection materials including electronic databases and journals available on campus and remotely, print and electronic books, and some media titles.
+The library has over 10,400 electronic titles (e-books, e-journals), libguides developed in-house to streamline access to information and content, and approximately 800 print titles.
+Featured medical/health sciences databases accessible to Burrell authorized users include: AccessMedicine, Case Files Collection, ClinicalKey, Draw It To Know It, Cochrane Database of Systematic Reviews, DynaMed, LWW Health Library - Clerkship and Medical Education Collections, Medline Complete, Psychiatry Online Premium Book and Journal Collections, Thieme MedOne Education, Up-to-Date, and USMLE.
+The library's systems are configured to seamlessly link scholarly content supported by the college with other publicly available and open access initiatives such as PubMed, PubMed Central, and Google Scholar.

-The reserve collection includes multiple copies of student textbooks in print format and a wide variety of anatomical models, all of which are available for loan.
+The reserve collection includes student textbooks in print format and a wide variety of anatomical models, all of which are available for loan.
 Other items available for checkout include noise-reducing headphones, mobile whiteboards, desk cycles and striders, and cell phone chargers.
-Materials requested by students, staff, and faculty that are not accessible within the Library's collections, or not freely available through open access initiatives, are rapidly obtained by the librarians through a commercial document delivery provider at no cost to the requestor.
-Each Regional Academic Center houses a small library of physical textbooks for students to check-out during their rotations; other resources and services they may need are available upon request.
+Materials requested by students, staff, and faculty that are not accessible within the library's collections, or freely available through open access, are obtained by library staff through document delivery providers at no cost to the requestor.
+Each Regional Academic Center houses a small library of physical textbooks and other titles for students to check-out during their rotations; other needed resources and services are available upon request.